Sturm Cigarette Company: Replacement

 In June 1932, Philipp Fürchtegott Reemtsma, head of the Reemtsma cigarette company, met with Adolf Hitler, Rudolf Hess, and Max Amann (Hitler's secretary, and the head of Eher Verlag, the Nazi party's printing house).
 Reemtsma's advertisements had been banned from Nazi party publications, but the publications lost money, and the party needed money for election campaigning.
 Hitler scolded Reemtsma for having Jewish partners, but they agreed to an initial deal of half a million marks of advertising.

 Shortly after the Nazis took power in 1933, Philipp Reemtsma asked Hermann Göring, then the highest official in Prussia, to do something about charges of corruption and SA attacks against the company.
-In early 1934, Göring called off the court case in exchange for three million marks; Reemtsma subsequently paid him a million more per year, as well as making to substantial donations to the party.
+In early 1934, Göring called off the court case in exchange for three million marks; Reemtsma subsequently paid him a million more per year, as well as making substantial donations to the party.
 By July 1934, the Night of the Long Knives had removed the threat of the SA: its leaders, who had profited from the firm's royalties, and often owned shares in it, were dead or imprisoned.

 Reemtsma's Jewish partners had now emigrated, along with many Jewish employees, with help from Reemtsma.
 After Reemtsma made inquiries, the new SA leader, SA-Stabschef Viktor Lutze, cancelled their contract with Sturm Cigarettes and made a deal with Reemtsma in exchange for a fixed sum (in 1934, 250,000 reichsmarks), paid annually.
 Reemtsma would now produce the SA's cigarettes, and Sturm, left with unsellable cigarettes, filed for bankruptcy in 1935.